uviclibraries/raspberrypi/act-5.md

          i = i + 1
          sleep(1)
      ```
      The parameter `gpio.RISING` specifies calling the function when the state changes from low to high.
-Alternatively, `gpio.FALLING` could have beem used for high to low or `gpio.BOTH` for either case.
+Alternatively, `gpio.FALLING` could have been used for high to low or `gpio.BOTH` for either case.

 ## Pulse Width Modulation
-12. Connect an LED to pin 25 like in the blink example.
+11. Connect an LED to pin 25 like in the blink example.
-13. Create a Python file named `fade.py` and enter the following:
+12. Create a Python file named `fade.py` and enter the following:
      ```
      import RPi.GPIO as gpio
      from time import sleep